Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 • 1024 Terabytes from a PT (Petabyte)

-When I was a child, it was hard to imagine a hard disk with 1 TB of capacity.
-And yet, we are able to use Terabytes of Hard Disk on our Computer.
-As information technology is growing at an exponential rate, it won’t be long till we get to see hard disks with a Storage Capacity in Petabytes.
+When I was younger, it seemed unimaginable to have a hard disk with 1 TB of capacity.
+Yet, today we commonly use Terabytes of storage on our computers.
+With information technology advancing at such a rapid pace, it won’t be long before we see hard disks with capacities in Petabytes.

 Generally, there are two types of Computer Storage Devices.
 Those are Primary Memory and Secondary Storage Devices.